Dining Chair Foam

 These are the kind of pads that are found on kitchen and sometimes dining room chairs.
 The most common type of chair that people want to try and reupholster are Ercol chairs as they are the most durable, workable and long lasting.
 The pads on these kinds of seats are usually attached with straps and press studs.
 This makes them easier to remove for cleaning and also means that they can be reupholstered more regularly, as trends and colour schemes change!

 For this kind of seat, we always recommend that you buy extra firm foam, and preferably to a thickness of around 1.75 inches.
-You can either choose to send us the original covers or you can make your own template from the old foam.
 The foam for this kind of reupholstering job is often dome shaped, so what we suggest is that a 6 ounce polyester pad is also fitted, alongside a stockinette cover, which will protect your foam.

 Wicker and Wood chairs